nixphp/framework/docs/pages/plugins.md

 ```

 > ✅ Important:
-> - `"type": "phpico-plugin"` is required for discovery.
+> - `"type": "NixPHP-plugin"` is required for discovery.
 > - The namespace (e.g. `MyPlugin\\`) must match your plugin classes location.

 Run: